 In this section, simulations that are used to predict the bus bar performance are introduced.
-Following the steps described in Section 2, the bus bar can be preliminarily designed.
+Following the steps described in Section II, the bus bar can be preliminarily designed.
 Then the next step is the bus bar performance evaluation.
 If the predicted bus bar performance meets the requirements, the bus bar can be sent for manufacturing; otherwise, modifications in the initial design might be demanded based on the simulation results.

-Bus bars can be designed according to the packages and locations of the selected switching devices and DC-link capacitors.
-To evaluate the performance of a bus bar before This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
-Content may change prior to final publication.
-Citation information: DOI 10.1109/TPEL.2017.2691668, IEEE Transactions on Power Electronics it is manufactured, analysis could be done by simulation using an electromagnetic simulation software, such as ANSYS Maxwell.
+Bus bars can be designed according to the packages and locations of the selected switching devices and dc-link capacitors.
+To evaluate the performance of a bus bar before it is manufactured, analysis could be done by simulation using an electromagnetic simulation software, such as ANSYS Maxwell.
 In the simulations, the current density and distribution can be estimated based on different inverter operating conditions.
-Additionally, the current excitations should be defined by (1), where $I{ave,in}$ , $I{rms,in}$ , $I{rms,ripple}$ , M, and $\cos \phi$ indicate the average and RMS value of the DC-link current, RMS ripple current, modulation index, and power factor, respectively.
-[18]-[21].
+Additionally, the current excitations should be defined by (1), where $I{\text{ave,in}}$ , $I{\text{rms,ripple}}$ , M, and $\cos \phi$ indicate the average and rms value of the dc-link current, rms ripple current, modulation index, and power factor, respectively, [18]-[21]: